ashishsalunkhe/Reddit-Flair-Detector/README.md

 # Reddit-Flair-Detection

-This repo illustrates the how to build a machine learning classifier to predit the flairs of the post of [r/india](https://www.reddit.com/r/india/)
+Classifier to predit the flairs of the post of [r/india](https://www.reddit.com/r/india/)

 ### Go to [r/india](https://www.reddit.com/r/india/) and open a post